A small business owner reviewing finance paperwork, the applicant Section 1071 collects data about

 RATA Comply SBL 1071 small business lending compliance software

 Ready to prepare for Section 1071?
-Comply SBL (1071) tracks all 81+ data points, handles geocoding and NAICS coding, and generates submission-ready files.
+Comply SBL (1071) tracks every required data point, handles geocoding and NAICS coding, and generates submission-ready files.

 Frequently Asked Questions